kkrt-labs/keth/docs/AI-REPORT.md

   back to field-by-field if inconclusive.
 - **Python Patching**: Consistent `setattr` in `prove_block.py` aligns Python and Cairo behaviors.

+The most important pattern to keep in mind is that **default_dicts get serialized as default_dict** meaning that we can query absent keys, while **non-default_dicts** in args_gen generate regular dicts.
+As such one must be very careful when writing tests: if you don't know all keys queried during the test, you **must** use default_dicts.

 ## Side Effects and Risks